xdbemoxd/xdbemoxd/README.md

 Hi 👋 My name is Benjamin Marroquin
 ===================================

-Front-end developer or machine learning engineer
+Front-end developer and machine learning engineer
 ------------------------------------------------

 As you’ll see in my GitHub repository, I have completed multiple projects across various domains.
 I’m passionate about statistics and predictive modeling, and I love mathematics—which is why I’m drawn to data science.
 I’ve also built several Front‑End projects using Next.js.